 Every cancer treatment can cause side effects or changes to your body and how you feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of cancer.
 This can make it hard to predict how you will feel during treatment.

-Common physical side effects from each treatment option for NHL are listed in the Types of Treatment section.
+Common physical side effects from each treatment option for non-Hodgkin lymphoma (NHL) are described in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the type and stage of NHL, the length and dose of treatment, and your general health.

 Talk with your health care team regularly about how you are feeling.
 It is important to let them know about any new side effects or changes in existing side effects.
 If they know how you are feeling, they can find ways to relieve or manage your side effects to help you feel more comfortable and potentially keep any side effects from worsening.

 You may find it helpful to keep track of your side effects so it is easier to talk about any changes with your health care team.
 Learn more about why tracking side effects is helpful.